Type 99 grenade: Design

-Combat record
+Accessory

+The Type 99 hand grenade could either be thrown by hand or fired from a Type 100 grenade discharger.

+Deployment

 The Type 99 was issued as a standard rifle grenade to Japanese infantrymen in the Second Sino-Japanese War and throughout the various campaigns of World War II.

 The first examples to fall into the hands of Allied military intelligence were captured at the Battle of Kiska in the Aleutian Islands, which gave rise to the nickname of "Kiska grenade" by American troops.